-This photo is from the "Wade in the Water" section of Alvin Ailey's Revelations.
+The photo on the right is from the "Wade in the Water" section of Alvin Ailey's Revelations.
 Remember the performance, and then tell the story.
 Who are the characters?
 What are they doing?
 Were there other characters in this section?
 What was the music like?
 Did this scene remind you of something in your own experience?